F4biian/RAGognizer/README.md

 ```

 **Entry point**
 - `fine-tuning/ft.py` is the main training script.
-It might require adapting some of the underlying libraries and extending `PAD_TOKEN` and `model_type_map`.
+It might require adapting some of the underlying libraries and extending variables like `PAD_TOKEN` and `model_type_map`.
 - `fine-tuning/inference_demo.py` contains a small usage example of the fine-tuned model.

 ---